 Holacracy!
 A turnkey system for self-organization.
 Looking at multinational corporations like ENGIE to SMEs like Springest, I have had the privilege to be an observer of the implementation of Holacracy.
-I have been also a first-hand user at the BoP innovation Center where I was working.
+I have been also a first-hand user at the BoP innovation Center.
 Despite a fair bit of criticism (mine included) received over the years, I do think that Holacracy has a role to play in the ecosystem of actors dreaming to improve engagement of employees.
 Let explore this together!

 “Small is beautiful”, these words from Joseph Schumpeter, one of the most influential management thinkers of the 20th century, have always resonated with me.
 That’s why I love to work with entrepreneurs on developing their ventures further.
 And often I hear that these organizations should stay small (which in a way I agree with).
 They should not become one of these mammoth multinational corporations plagued with bureaucracy or office politics.
 For entrepreneurs, the game is simple, as they are already agile without too many processes.
 So let’s keep it that way.